gxf1212/notes/MD/UROPS-run-and-result.md

    grep " IM " -rl ./com.top | xargs sed -i "s/ IM / Cl- /g"
    ```

+note that the output has changed in 2022! output into a folder; add a run.sh and .itp file

 ### MD with one ligand